 We will start by connecting a potentiometer to your ESP32.
 We'll use a breadboard with a plugged-in HUZZAH32 and connect a potentiometer to pin A2.

-function with a specific baud rate - the rate of data transmission.
+We will need initialize the serial connection in the setup() function with a specific baud rate - the rate of data transmission.
 It's not very important what that rate is as long as we are sending and recieving data on the same rate.
 Then we'll read the analog value coming from the A2 pin and send it off to the serial port on our computer via USB.
-We'll be using println()
+We'll be using println() function because it will add a new line character after each printed statement, resulting in each print being on a separate line.
+We'll also a delay of 10 milliseconds to limit the number of prints to 100 times per seconds and avoid being overwhelemed by the flurry of information.

 void setup() {